Hip Hop Since 1978

 Hip Hop Since 1978 (HHS78) is a management and production company based in New York City.
 It was started by Gee Roberson and Kyambo "Hip-Hop" Joshua.
-HHS78 has been involved in the daily operations of Roc-A-Fella Records since the label's inception in the mid 1990s.
-HHS78 originally signed Kanye West to their production and management company in 1998, and negotiated his signing to Roc-A-Fella Records.
+HHS78 has been involved in the daily operations of Roc-A-Fella Records since the label's inception in the mid-1990s.
+HHS78 originally signed Kanye West to their production and management company in 1998 and negotiated his signing with Roc-A-Fella Records.
 HHS78's first official project was West's 2004 album, The College Dropout.

 In January 2007, they partnered with Bryant Entertainment.
 As a result, they managed the careers of Lil Wayne, Drake and Nicki Minaj (who were signed to Young Money/Cash Money Records).

 In January 2009, Kyambo Joshua and Columbia Records parted ways.
-In 2009, HHS78 signed Young Jeezy onto their management firm.
+In 2009, HHS78 signed Young Jeezy to their management firm.

 As of 2014, the agency no longer exists.
 At the same time, Kyambo Joshua joined the A&R department at Def Jam Recordings (along with record producer No I.D.), while Gee Roberson has launched other management agencies.

-HHS78 had a short life but they managed to produce some of the best names in rap today.